-Helen provides leadership in creating projects at LA-Más that are grounded in community need and policy potential.
-She has a passion towards redefining the intersection of community development and social equity.
-Helen has led the Futuro de Frogtown and Elysian Valley Knowledge Hub projects, which explore opportunities for inclusive development.
-A native Angelino and urban planner, Helen has extensive policy and community-based experience working for former Los Angeles Council President Eric Garcetti.
-Helen serves on the East Area Planning Commission, the Community Advisory Board of Genesis LA, and the board of the Elysian Valley Arts Collective.
-Helen holds a master’s degree in public policy and urban planning from Harvard’s Kennedy School of Government and a bachelor’s degree in Political Science and Communications from the University of Pennsylvania.
+Helen serves on the Los Angeles East Area Planning Commission, the Community Advisory Board of Genesis LA, and the Board of the Elysian Valley Arts Collective.
+She holds a master’s degree in public policy and urban planning from Harvard’s Kennedy School of Government and a bachelor’s degree in Political Science and Communications from the University of Pennsylvania.

 Design + Engagement Lead

 Abby is an architectural and urban designer and researcher who grew up in St. Louis and New York City.
 Growing up in these two very different cities, and with two anthropologist parents, she became fascinated by the ways in which the built environment shapes, and is shaped by, social patterns.
 She is passionate about exploring ways that design can be used as a tool for social impact within underserved communities.

 Abby holds a master’s degree in Architecture and a Certificate in Urban Policy from Princeton University, and a bachelor’s degree in Architecture and Mathematics from Columbia University.
 She has previously worked for several non-profit design organizations and in the architecture offices of Diller Scofidio + Renfro and Lewis.Tsurmaki.Lewis.

 Community + Policy Associate